abena1apaw/Apaws-Diary/README.md

 # mern-blog
 This is a MERN project, so it runs on mongodb,  express, react, and node js.
+MondgoDB is databse.
+Express is the framework.
+Node js relays the data on the server to the client side.
+React Js presents the data on the site.

 Server is in the config folder and runs on localhost:5000.